fmaste/Haskell/doc/EvaluationStrategies.md

 [Lambda Calculus](Lambda.md) has two prevailing evaluation strategies:
 - ***Strict***/eager/greedy:
   - All arguments are evaluated before entering the body of a function.
-  - If any subexpression fails to have a value, the whole expression fails with it.
+  - If any subexpression fails to have a value, the whole expression fails.
 - ***Non-strict***:
   - The arguments are evaluated only when required.
   - Expressions can have a value even if some of their subexpressions do not.